The fundamental representation of pricing adjustments: Conclusion

 \section{Conclusion}

-In Equation \eqref{eq:fundamental-representation}, this article provides a \emph{fundamental representation} of pricing adjustments, which can be summarised as in Equation \eqref{eq:intro-adjustment}.
-We have shown in Section \ref{sec:examples} how this representation encapsulates a rich history of pricing adjustments, including XVA, and in Section \ref{sec:meta} how this can be put to work on new challenges such as handling XVA model risk.
+In \eqref{eq:fundamental-representation}, this article provides a \emph{fundamental representation} of pricing adjustments, summarised in \eqref{eq:intro-adjustment}.
+We have shown in Section \ref{sec:examples} how this representation encapsulates a rich history of pricing adjustments, including XVA.
+In Section \ref{sec:meta} we showed how this can be put to work on new challenges such as handling XVA model risk, culminating in a very practical approximation in \eqref{eq:computable}.

-Importantly, this representation is not unduly complicated.
-It essentially says that all pricing adjustments take the form of an expected discounted future P\&L bleed, and that this bleed breaks down into three \emph{model}, \emph{discounting} and \emph{payoff} parts.
-These ingredients are \emph{natural} given that they define our pricing functions in the first place, \emph{reveal} the simple classification of pricing adjustments depicted in Figure \ref{fig:venn}, and have relatively clear \emph{champions} from the past: Gatheral, Piterbarg and Burgard \& Kjaer respectively.
+Importantly, the representation is not unduly complicated.
+It essentially says that all pricing adjustments take the form of an expected discounted future P\&L bleed, and that this bleed breaks down into \emph{model}, \emph{discounting} and \emph{payoff} parts.
+These ingredients are \emph{natural} given that they define our pricing functions in the first place; they reveal the simple classification of pricing adjustments depicted in Figure \ref{fig:venn} and have relatively clear historical exemplars (Section \ref{sec:examples}).

-Through the toy example in Section \ref{sec:meta}, we have only provided a teaser for meta-adjustments, and this is the clearest direction for deeper numerical analysis, with applications to XVA model/parameter risk especially.
-This is becoming a hot topic in both academia and industry, given the work of e.g.~\cite{silotto_2024} and \cite{benezet_2024}, and increased regulatory awareness and scrutiny.
-The present article provides a robust framework for tackling this issue via meta-adjustments, bringing rigour and accuracy to the type of adjustments or reserves which good XVA traders already consider, based on possible future P\&L.
+The topic of meta-adjustments from Section \ref{sec:meta} warrants deeper numerical analysis, with applications to XVA model/parameter risk especially.
+This is a hot topic in both academia and industry, given the work of e.g.~\cite{silotto_2024} and \cite{benezet_2024}, and increased regulatory awareness and scrutiny.
+The present article provides a robust framework for tackling this issue, bringing rigour and accuracy to the type of adjustments or reserves that good traders should already consider in the light of possible future P\&L.

-The challenge ahead is not a straightforward one.
-Recall that in 2001 Gatheral wrote \emph{it is no surprise that this approach doesn't yield any easy results}, essentially regarding our introductory adjustment in Equation \eqref{eq:example-intro}, which we have now supercharged to the likes of Equation \eqref{eq:3}.
-While we wholeheartedly agree that results in general aren't \emph{easy}, especially for meta-adjustments depending on future XVA greeks, a variety of analytical and approximation techniques can be utilised, e.g.~from measure changes to series expansions.

-In our next paper (in preparation) we plan to show how useful practical results can be obtained in different cases along these lines.